khetansarvesh/NLP/unitask_downstream_nlp/README.md

 # ********** Non Generative Tasks -- Natural Language Understanding (NLU) Task **********
 - Sentence level classification problems
-- Token/word level classification problems : Word / Token level classification problem is a problem in which you classify each word / token in the corpus as something.
+- Token/word level classification problems (also called Sequence Learning) : Word / Token level classification problem is a problem in which you classify each word / token in the corpus as something.